facebookresearch/ParlAI/parlai/crowdsourcing/tasks/model_chat/README.md

 Call `run.py` to run this task with the default parameters, as set by `conf/example.yaml`.
 Some parameters that you can adjust include where to save data, lists of workers to soft-block, the maximum response time, etc.

 The models used for chat should be placed in a single base folder, specified by the `mephisto.blueprint.base_model_folder` flag.
 Each model file should be named `model` and should be located in its own subfolder, and all options used when running the model should be listed in a JSON file named `model.opt` in that subfolder.
 For example, suppose your base model folder is `~/ParlAI/data/models/`, and you wish to run 10 conversations of the `blender_90M` model.
-Suppose that the contents of your base model folder looks like this:
+Suppose that the contents of `~/ParlAI/data/models/` looks like this:
 ```
 blender/blender_3B:
 model